renepacios/Magic.Automapper/README.md

-This library is based in an original idea of Jason Taylor, exposed in NDC Sydney 2019 conference.
+This library is based on an original idea of Jason Taylor, exposed in NDC Sydney 2019 conference.

 ## Getting Started